Site Map

 Chart 3.16: State Revenue in Recent Decades

-State revenues in the last quarter century have come principally from three sources: income taxes, ad-valorem taxes such as property and sales taxes, and business revenue.
-Income taxes collect from 2.0 to 2.3 perent of GDP, social insurance taxes collect about 0.6 to 0.8 perent of GDP.
-Ad-valorem taxes yield in the rage of 2.9 to 3.3 perent of GDP, and fees and charges have increased from 0.8 percent of GDP in 1992 to 1.1 in 2010.
+State revenues in the last quarter century have come principally from three sources: income taxes, ad-valorem taxes such as property and sales taxes, and social insurance taxes.
+Income taxes collect about 2 percent of GDP, Ad-valorem taxes yield about 3 percent of GDP, and social insurance taxes, including contributions to and income from state employee pension programs, have increased from about 2 percent GDP to 3 percent GDP.

-As the chart shows, the revenue from business income fluctuates with the economy.
-This is primarily driven by gains and losses in state employee pension funds.
-In a good year, business income can reach 4 percent of GDP.
-In 2009, after the Crash of 2008, business income was -2.5 percent of GDP.
+As the chart shows, the revenue from social insurance taxes fluctuates with the economy.
+This is primarily driven by capital gains and losses in state employee pension funds.
+In a good year, social insurance taxes exceed 3 percent of GDP.
+In 2009, after the Crash of 2008, social insurance revenue was -2.7 percent of GDP, due to a loss of $0.5 trillion in state employee pension funds.

 Chart 3.17: Local Revenue in Recent Decades

-Local revenues have remained principally ad-valorem taxes, ranging from 3 to 3.8 percent of GDP.
+Local revenues have remained principally ad-valorem taxes, ranging from 3 to 3.7 percent of GDP.
 Income taxes remain negligible in most localities.
-Fees and charges range from 1.3 to 1.6 perent of GDP.
-Business income, including employee retirement operations, account for revenue ranging from 1 to 2 percent of GDP.
+Fees and charges range from 1.3 to 1.6 percent of GDP.
+Business income, such as utilities and transit agencies, account for revenues ranging from 1.1 to 1.8 percent of GDP.
+Social insurance revenue, principally from employee retirement funds, fluctuates.

 Spending 101 Courses